KenKundert/bump/README.rst

     __released__ = '2021-01-27'
     ...

-The second file, *setup.py*,  contains only a version.
+The second file, *pyproject.toml*,  contains only a version.
 In this case the assignment takes the form of a named function argument::

     ...